CharlesAracil/charlesaracil.github.io/_posts/en/2016-09-18-Password_cracker_dont_guess_just_try.md

 A dictionary attack is a smarter approach.
 It relies on the simple assessment that a lot of people use the same passwords.

-Sadly, passwords like *123456*, *football*, *qwertyuiop* or *starwars* are still of the [top list](http://gizmodo.com/the-25-most-popular-passwords-of-2015-were-all-such-id-1753591514) of most commonly used passwords.
+Sadly, passwords like *123456*, *football*, *qwertyuiop* or *starwars* are still on the [top list](http://gizmodo.com/the-25-most-popular-passwords-of-2015-were-all-such-id-1753591514) of most commonly used passwords.

 As a result, we can get a list of the most commonly used passwords, and just check them against our stolen hash.
 There are a lot of these password lists [around the net](http://www.openwall.com/wordlists/).
 A lot of them are free of charge, although they may be less comprehensive, and already encompasses millions of most commonly used passwords.